BrunoPDRS/BrunoPDRS/README.md

 # Here's some info about me:
 I love using codes to help me solve my day-by-day problems.

-I'm currently enrolled on a Computer Science BTech graduation and working my way to become a FullStack Developer. :computer:
+I'm currently enrolled on a Computer Science BTech graduation and working my way to become a Software Developer.
+I'm also a FullStack Development Student at Trybe and an Alumni at Rocketseat's GoStack bootcamp (both of which you can find more info about on my linkedin) :computer:

 Always enthusiastic and constantly learning and improving! :chart_with_upwards_trend:

-I'm working on my brand new portfolio using React and you can check out my progress [Here](https://github.com/BrunoPDRS/portfolio-react).
+I'm working on my brand new portfolio using React, TypeScript as well as some other libraries and you can check out my progress [Here](https://github.com/BrunoPDRS/portfolio-react).
 (Always open to sugestions :wink: )

 ---